-The EclA Guidelines state that:
+- 3.4 The EclA Guidelines state that:

 "Significance is a concept related to the weight that should be attached to effects when decisions are made.
-For the purpose of EclA, 'significant effect' is an effect that either supports or undermines biodiversity conservation objectives for 'important ecological features' or for biodiversity in general.....in broad terms, significant effects encompass impacts on structure and function of defined sites, habitats or ecosystems and the conservation status of habitats and species (including extent, abundance and distribution)." [our emphasis]
+For the purpose of EclA, 'significant effect' is an effect that either supports or undermines biodiversity conservation objectives for 'important ecological features' or for biodiversity in general [...]"

-Put simply, an effect is considered significant if it is likely to change the structure and function of defined sites and ecosystems or the conservation status of habitats and species.
+"In broad terms, significant effects encompass impacts on structure and function of defined sites, habitats or ecosystems and the conservation status of habitats and species (including extent, abundance and distribution)."

-Professional judgement about significance is informed by conservation objectives for the affected feature, where available (for example conservation objectives set by Natural England for European designated sites, or in habitat and species action plans).
+- 3.5 Put simply, an effect is considered significant if it is likely to change the structure and function of defined sites and ecosystems, or the conservation status of habitats and species. - 3.6 Professional judgement about significance is informed by conservation objectives for the affected feature, where available (for example conservation objectives set by Natural England for European designated sites, or in habitat and species action plans).
 The 'conservation status' (habitats and species) or the degree to which a feature is exhibiting 'integrity' in terms of structure, function and condition (defined sites or ecosystems) is also considered.
 The predicted effect of natural and man-made trends in the absence of development is also taken into account in determining the conservation status or integrity of a feature and in considering whether otherwise insignificant effects may contribute to a significant cumulative effect.

-The CIEEM Guidelines state:
+- 3.7 The CIEEM Guidelines state:

-"The evaluation of significant effects should always be based on the best available scientific evidence.
+"The evaluation of significant effects should always be based on the best available scientific evidence proportionate to the severity of those effects.
 If sufficient information is not available further survey or additional research may be required.
-In cases of reasonable doubt, where it is not possible to robustly justify a conclusion of no significant effect, a significant effect should be assumed.
+In cases of reasonable doubt, where it is not possible to robustly justify a conclusion of no significant effects, mitigation/compensation measures should be applied in accordance with the precautionary principle.
 Where uncertainty exists, it must be acknowledged in the EclA."